opentelekomcloud-infra/zuul/doc/source/job-content.rst

       This field is present for the following item types:

       Branch
          If the item was enqueued as the result of a change merging or being pushed to the branch, the git sha of the new revision will be included here.
+If the item was enqueued due to a timer, it will contain the git sha of the branch at the time it was enqueued.

       Tag
          If the item was enqueued as the result of a tag being